Strong approximation of Gaussian beta-ensemble characteristic polynomials: the hyperbolic regime: Proof of Theorem

 Let us now go swiftly over the strategy of the proof of Theorem~\ref{thm:main}.
 Our ultimate goal is to show that $\prod_{k=1}^NU_{k} \simeq \psi_{N,1}^{(0)}$ and that $\psi^{(0)}_{N,1, 22}$ is small with overwhelming probability.
 We rely on the perturbative expansion \eqref{eq:psiTaylor} and the equations \eqref{eq:psi1step} to control the errors.

 \underline{Section~\ref{sect:MD0}.}\ The first step consists in exploiting the hyperbolic character of the transfer matrices $U_k$ to obtain moderate deviation estimates for $\psi^{(0)}_{n,p, 22}$ for all $N\ge n>p\ge 1$.
-The argument relies on the decay of $|\rho_k|$ away from the turning point (at $\hat{k}=0$) and an application of Bernstein's inequality.
+The argument relies on the decay of $|\rho_k|$ away from the turning point (which corresponds to $\hat{k}=0$ by convention) and an application of Bernstein's inequality.

 \underline{Section~\ref{sect:MD1}.}\ Then, we can deduce moderate deviation estimates for the matrices $\psi^{(1)}_{n,p}$ for all $N\ge n>p\ge 1$.
 The proof relies on Proposition~\ref{prop:induction} and it is analogous to \underline{Step 1} in the proof of Proposition~\ref{prop:planar}.
 Note that our estimates for $\psi^{(1)}_{n,p,12}$ and $\psi^{(1)}_{n,p,21}$ are not symmetric.